 When ssh: connect to host ip_address port 22 Connection refused

-Exactly when you see the error - “ssh: connect to host ip_address port 22: Connection refused” while connecting to your AWS EC2 Instance, you will go to AWS forum and other channels in order to way the solution of your problem, need to response several questions and several answers.
+Exactly when you see the error - “ssh: connect to host ip_address port 22: Connection refused” while connecting your AWS EC2 Instance.
+In order to find solution of the problem, you will go to AWS forum and other channels where you need to answers several questions first.
 But it's very difficult to find the actual problem.

 In order to get clues what the problem is, we should provide as many details as possible about what we have tried and the results we are getting.
-Because there are hundreds of reason why a server or service might not be accessible, also connectivity is the toughest issue to diagnose, especially when you are running something critical on your box.
+Because there are hundreds of reason why a server or service might not be accessible, also connectivity is one of the toughest issue to diagnose, especially when you are hosting something critical on your box.

-I've seen several topics on this matter, but none offers a solution to my problem when I faced the same.
+I've seen several topics on this problem, but none offers a solution to it.
 I was not aware for what should I look at first.
 So I walk through from the very basics and investigated the following thing

 Use of verbose while ssh

-This won’t help me as I didn’t found any meaningful information except connection refused.
+This didn’t help me as I haven't found any meaningful information except connection refused.

-- After that I look for my security groups, well they haven’t provide me any hint for further steps.
+- After that I looked for my security groups, well they haven’t provide me any hint for further steps.

 - Then I tried telnet at port 22 from my public and private network which was again a hard luck for me.